How we are governed

-The Audit and Risk Committee comprises three Governors: Alan Dickinson, Joanna Lewis and Chair Richard Bennison FCA.
+The Audit and Risk Committee comprises two Governors: David Hunter and Chair Richard Bennison FCA.

 The Committee is responsible for the oversight of Risk Assessment, Risk Management and Internal Control.
 It is also charged with reviewing the performance of both internal and external audit, and for making recommendations to the Board in respect of the appointment of external auditors.
 The Committee also advises the Board on the appropriate level of free reserves and any significant change in investment strategy.

 Funding and Grant-Making Committee

 The Funding and Grant-Making Committee comprises four Governors: Barry Le Grys MBE, Lord Shinkwin, Cheryl Ward and Chair Professor Adrian V Stokes OBE.

 The Committee reviews Motability’s funding and grants policies, performance and risks in view of the current economic climate.

 The Nominations Committee comprises five Governors: Sir Gerald Acher CBE LVO, Richard Bennison FCA, Ed Humpherson, Professor Adrian V Stokes OBE and Chair Lord Sterling of Plaistow GCVO CBE.